Church of Our Lady of the Assumption and St Gregory

-The Church of Our Lady of the Assumption and St Gregory is a Catholic church on Warwick Street, Westminster.
+The Church of Our Lady of the Assumption and St Gregory is a Catholic church on Warwick Street, Westminster, in central London.
+It is the oldest Catholic church in England (excluding those used as Anglican churches and then returned to Catholic usage).
 It was formerly known as the Royal Bavarian Chapel, because like several Catholic churches in London it originated as a chapel within a foreign embassy.
 It was built between 1789 and 1790 to the designs of Joseph Bonomi the Elder.
 The only surviving eighteenth-century Catholic chapel in London, it is a Grade II* listed building.
-The parish is now operated by the Personal Ordinariate of Our Lady of Walsingham, the British personal ordinariate for the Anglican Use within the Catholic Church.
+The parish is now operated by the Personal Ordinariate of Our Lady of Walsingham, the British personal ordinariate for the Anglican Use within the Catholic Church, and acts as its central church.

 History

 The origins of the church lie in the chapel established in the 1730s at the Portuguese Embassy on 24 Golden Square.
 At this time, with the English Penal Laws in force, most Roman Catholic chapels existed under the protection, and within the precincts, of foreign embassies.
+During this time, the most famous ambassador was the 1st Marquis de Pombal who was later the effective ruler of Portugal.
+Although officially for the use of the embassy officials, the chapel was used widely by the Catholic population of the city and had five chaplains - far more than needed by the ambassador and his staff.

-Responsibility for the chapel passed to the Bavarian embassy in 1747 but it was destroyed in the Gordon Riots in 1780.
-The replacement church was designed by Joseph Bonomi the Elder, an Italian architect and draughtsman, who had moved to London in 1767 to work in the practice of Robert and James Adam.
-Prayers continued to be said for the King of Bavaria, and the church described as the Royal Bavarian Chapel, until 1871.
+Responsibility for the chapel passed to the Bavarian embassy in 1747.
+The church's fixtures and fittings alongside its contents were destroyed in the Gordon Riots in 1780.
+Count Haslang claimed £1,300 for the damage caused.
+The only structural damage caused was to the frontage.
+After some years in 1788, a replacement church was designed by Joseph Bonomi the Elder, an Italian architect and draughtsman, who had moved to London in 1767 to work in the practice of Robert and James Adam.
+This church was supposed to be totally under the control of the Vicar Apostolic of the London District, and a number of prominent Catholics subscribed to fund it.
+Karl Theodor, Elector of Bavaria, wrote: "I am most gratified, Monsieur, that my Chapel, more than any other, has helped to preserve Religion."
+The Electors of Bavaria continued to pay a yearly donation until 1871.
+Until this date, prayers continued to be said for the King of Bavaria, and the church described as the Royal Bavarian Chapel.
+The new church was dedicated on the feast of St Gregory the Great 1790 after whom it is partially dedicated.
+This construction constitutes the main fabric of the present church.